 Bernhard Rinner is full professor and chair of pervasive computing at Klagenfurt University (Austria).

 He received both his PhD and MSc in Telematics from Graz University of Technology in 1996 and 1993, respectively.
 Before joining Klagenfurt he was with Graz University of Technology and held research positions at the Department of Computer Sciences at the University of Texas at Austin in 1995 and 1998/99.
 He was invited as visiting researcher at Princeton University in July 2006 and the University at Central Florida in May 2009, respectively.
 His current research interests include embedded computing, embedded video and computer vision, sensor networks and pervasive computing.
-He has authored and co-authored more than 130 papers for journals, conferences and workshops, has led many research projects and has served as reviewer, program committee member, program chair and editor-in-chief.
+His current research interests include sensor networks, multi-robot systems, self-organization and pervasive computing.
+He has authored and co-authored more than 230 papers for journals, conferences and workshops.